zillur-rgb/Job-Board/README.md

 ## Overview

-The task was to create a Fullstack Warehouse Inventory Management app.
+The task wis to create a simple Job Application portal.

 ### The challenges